 2011 was the year I first visited Hawaii.
 It had been a lifelong dream of mine to go to Honolulu.
 I adored everything I thought it was.
 I even loved saying it.
-Ho-no-loo-loo, just rolls off the tongue somehow doesn’t it?
+Ho-no-loo-loo, just rolls off the tongue somehow, doesn’t it?
 It held a mysticism in my thoughts.
 I had to see it, and I’m so glad I finally did.
-The beauty of this archipelago engulfed my imagination further than I had imagined it could.
-In fact, I loved Hawaii so much that I made the 23 hour trip back there from London a mere six months later.
+The beauty of this archipelago engulfed my imagination more than I thought it would.
+In fact, I loved Hawaii so much that I made the 23-hour trip back there from London a mere six months later.
 While everyone knows about the year-round sunshine, deep blue waters, endless beaches, laidback surf culture, rainbows, colourful cocktails and luaus but, here are some rather unique facts about Hawaii.